rtb-nyu/trendalytics/README.md

 Stanford CoreNLP

-Depositories
+Repository
 ------------

+Being consistent with the [GitHub rtb-nyu/trendalytics](https://github.com/rtb-nyu/trendalytics) repository, the codes inside the following directories are:

 -   `src` Main Scala source codes.
 Please refer to `src/main/scala/com/trendalytics/README.md` for more details.

 -   `outputResults` Output log files illustrating the successfulness of